 - Reality Bites: Free (no ticket req.) for LUX, SILVER CIRCLE and SUPER CIRCLE passholders.

-- Friday Night @CTION Party: Free (no ticket req.) for LUX, SILVER CIRCLE and SUPER CIRCLE passholders; $20 at the door for SIMPLE passholders, space permitting.
+- @CTION Party: Free (no ticket req.) for LUX, SILVER CIRCLE and SUPER CIRCLE passholders.

-- Closing Night Film and Reception: Free for ALL passholders, who may reserve a ticket, which is required for admission; $12 for non-passholders.
+- Closing Night Film and Reception: Free for ALL passholders, who may reserve a ticket, which is required for admission; $14 for non-passholders, if tickets remain.